kaissun/NewRepo/README.md

 `mvn package`

-A new folder of maven called target will be generated.
+A new folder of maven called target will be generated after this command.
 To check the tests please follow this folder : surefire-reports, it contains all the results of testing for each junit class created.
-This result is also shown in the command line previously.
+This result is also shown when executing in the command line previously.
 You could also execute the following command after executing the previous one:

 `mvn test`

+in the same newely created folder, you will find the assembly for our program: SuperMarket1.0-0.0.1-SNAPSHOT.jar To run the program, please execute the following the line in the command line:

+`java -jar SuperMarket1.0-0.0.1-SNAPSHOT.jar`